terrifictechbots/test/git_use.md

 ```

-The -A flag means "add all changes" the the git status tells us that we have changes to be committed, it also tells us how to remove or unstage those changes.
+- The -A flag means "add all changes".
+- Now, git status tells us that we have changes to be committed and how to remove/unstage them.

-Now we can commit our changes which we do using ```git commit```.
+We can now commit our changes using ```git commit```.
 If we run the command just like this we will be presented with an editor, usually the default editor in our system, where we have to write a description for our commit.
 It is recommended that we write a very descriptive message.

-We could also run it with the ```-m``` flag follow by our message, like in the following example:
+We could also run ```git commit``` with the ```-m``` flag followed by our message inside quotation marks, like in the following example:

 ```command
 git commit -m "Added file git_use.md with instructions on how to use git"
 ```

-We have been working on our local copy so far, it's now time to push those changes into our "origin" branch for which a link was automatically created when we cloned the project.
-The command to do that is, you guessed it: ```git push``` followed by the name of our remote branch and then the name of the branch we want to push to it.
-We can ommit the last 2 parameters, in which case git will push the current local branch into the default remote branch:
+We have been working on our local copy so far, it's now time to push those changes into our "origin" branch.
+A link to it was automatically created when we cloned the project.

+The command for pushing a branch is, you guessed it: ```git push``` followed by the name of our remote branch and then the name of the branch we want to push to the remote.

 ```command
 git push origin master
 ```
-or simply:
+We could ommit the last 2 parameters, in which case git will push the current local branch into the default remote branch:
 ```command
 git push
 ```